jeremyButtler/alnSeq/README.md

   first 16486 bases.
 This is likely due to ssw_test using shorts to record scores.
-This is further supported by ssw_test being able to print out the full alignment for the huge-large alignment test (score of 5449).
+This is further supported by ssw_test being able to print out the full alignment for the huge-large alignment test (maximum score of 5449).

 For now, do not use ssw_test if you expect your scores to exceeded 32768.